-- · A list of applications (product name, version, publisher, and description) and the users who use them - The devices on which users request and run applications - The XenApp Servers from which users request applications - The farms to which the XenApp Servers belong.
+- A list of applications (product name, version, publisher, and description) and the users who use them - The devices on which users request and run applications - The XenApp Servers from which users request applications - The farms to which the XenApp Servers belong.

 Tip • The EdgeSight data does not include application editions.
-Because different XenApp Servers may have different editions installed (and available to users), it is important to take software (and hardware) inventory of the XenApp Servers themselves.
+Because different XenApp Servers may have different editions installed (and available to users), it is important to take software (and hardware) inventory of the XenApp Servers themselves, using the FlexNet inventory agent (either installed locally on each server or operating remotely from an inventory beacon).
 This inventory reveals the software editions available on each of the servers, which can be combined with the information listed above to give complete usage data required for license calculations.
 For example, if server XenApp01 offers Visio Standard, while server XenApp02 offers Visio Professional, the inventory from XenApp01 and XenApp02, combined with the data listed above, allows the license consumption calculations to link users to the appropriate license.